Serbia Energy Information

 Crude Oil Production

 After a period of decline, crude oil production nearly doubled between 2008 and 2013 to 1.2 Mt following the acquisition of NIS by Gazprom.
-However, it has been declining since then, dipping by 5.1%/year to around 950 kt in 2018.
-Production covers around 25% of domestic oil supply.
-The oil fields are located in Vojvodine, in the north of the country; the remainder of the consumption is supplied with imports from Iraq and Russia.
+However, it has been declining since then, dipping by 4.4%/year to around 0.9 Mt in 2020.
+Production covered 25% of domestic oil supply in 2020.
+Oil fields are located in Vojvodine, in the north of the country.

 Interactive Chart Serbia Crude Oil Production